-Over the past few years, some medical researchers have focused upon a biochemical element that stimulates an increase in energy metabolism and longevity.
+Over the past few years, some medical researchers have found that the metabolic element called NAD+ – short for Nicotinamide adenine dinucleotide – can seriously increase energy metabolism and longevity.
 It also results in increased cognition and reduced risk of dementia related diseases such as Alzheimer’s disease.

 What is NAD?

 NAD is a coenzyme that when oxidized, produces NAD+.
 When NAD is reduced, NADH is the result.

 Yes, the biochemistry involved makes more sense to a chemist.
 But to simplify, NAD+ has a number of functions within and outside of cells – most notably it acts as an electron transport vehicle for energy production within the cells’ mitochondria.